EllaBrands/stanDev/Developer-Process.md

 * the branch will be deleted.

-If the code is not accepted by code review or it fails unit tests, fix the issues.
+If the code is not accepted by code review or it fails unit tests, you need to fix the issues (by yourself or by enlisting help).
 At this point, you can

     > git checkout feature/foo
     > git pull origin feature/foo